Havel, Oder and Spree landscapes

 5. day Hohenwutzen - Buckow, approx. 45 km

 Today you will experience a completely different landscape!
 The Oderbruch and the Oder form a unique natural landscape in Europe.
 By 1762, the inland delta of the Oderbruch, formed in the Weichselian glaciation, was drained under the Prussian King Friedrich II and settled with newly built street villages as planned.
 You follow the river for a few kilometers on the Oder-Neisse cycle path directly on the Oder dike.
 Here you will experience a breathtaking, extremely sparsely populated landscape on the border with neighboring Poland.
 Following a closed down railway line, you will then cycle further inland to Wriezen before you follow the long-distance cycle track (Radfernweg) Tour Brandenburg through the hilly Märkische Schweiz.
 In the afternoon you can look forward to the small excursion and spa town of Buckow with its remarkable Brecht-Weigel-Haus at the Schermützelsee.

 6. day Buckow - Müggelsee, approx. 47 km

 From Buckow, the pearl of Märkische Schweiz, you cycle through many small villages to Rüdersdorf near Berlin.
 Take a short detour to the Museum Park Rüdersdorf, which tells the story of lime mining.
 Visit the former furnaces and transport facilities and see how the old industrial plants worked.
 The "Gerhard-Hauptmann-Stadt" Erkner with its interesting museum and the Müggelsee is now quickly reached.
 Look forward to your hotel by the lake, where you can enjoy the beautiful idyll in the Biergarten at the end of the day.

 7. day Müggelsee - Potsdam, approx. 62 km

 From the Müggelsee you cycle through the forest, where a detour to the Müggelturm is worthwhile.
 This spot offers you a fantastic view over the greenest district of Berlin.
-A small ferry takes you from Wendenschloss via the Dahme to Grünau, where you will arrive shortly afterwards at the Berlin Wall cycle path.
+A small ferry takes (not included) you from Wendenschloss via the Dahme to Grünau, where you will arrive shortly afterwards at the Berlin Wall cycle path.
 Here you cycle on the traces of the very recent German history.
 Along the famous Babelsberger Filmpark you cycle to the historic city center of Potsdam and further on to the starting hotel of your round trip.

 8. day Leaving Potsdam

 Your lovely roundtrip around Berlin and Potsdam ends at the hotel.